rust-lang/rust-wiki-backup/Meeting-weekly-2013-06-25.md

 - p: i think &mut plays a very special rule in the borrow-checker. it knows deeply about &mut, that it's affine, that it's the only owner, and so it can track unique paths, just as it can with unique pointers. wouldn't work as a library.
   - `&` - aliasable, non-owning, immutable
   - `&mut` - non-aliasable, non-owning, mutable
-  - `~` - non-aliasable, owning, mutable,
+  - `~` - non-aliasable, owning, mutable
-all distinct and important rules. &mut is the only way to have something that's non-aliasable but mutable.
+- p: all distinct and important rules. &mut is the only way to have something that's non-aliasable but mutable.
 - ...discussion about what's the most awesome thing about &mut....
 - p: even to make slot work, it's critical that we have this. it has to be aliasable and non-mutable.
 - p: I can talk about iterators